We live in a changing world.

 For this pillar, Ayasdi uses a standard set of supervised machine learning algorithms including random forests, gradient boosting, linear/sparse learners.
 The discovery capabilities of our technology are highly useful in that they generate relevant features for use in prediction tasks or finding local patches of data where supervised algorithms may struggle.

 The learn and predict phase is an important part of the business value associated with data science, however, generally, in predictive analytics, there exists a notion that this is the sum total of machine learning.

 This is not the case by far.
 Prediction, while important, requires other elements to be meaningful in an operational environment.

 Prediction without justification does not meet the standard of intelligence.
 It is far easier to build a black box prediction engine with high accuracy and low explainability, however, if the predictive qualities of the model are unrelated to the actual drivers of the business it will fail when conditions change.

-For prediction to have value it must be able to justify its assertions.
+For a prediction to have value it must be able to justify its assertions.
 This capability is what makes prediction intelligent.